Adding Alt Text

 Creating accurate alt text is essential for making images accessible to people using screen readers.
 UM-Flint provides these recommended methods depending on your use case.

-For Website Images (Blogs, Intranet, UM-Flint Now, and the main website): Auto-Generate Alternative Text Tool (Recommended)
+For Website Images: Auto-Generate Alternative Text Tool (Recommended)

-For all alt text on umflint.edu, use the Auto-Generate Alternative Text tool, which is built directly into WordPress by ITS.
+For all alt text on BlogsIntranetUM-Flint Now, and the main website, use the Auto-Generate Alternative Text tool, which is built directly into WordPress by ITS.
 This tool is integrated into the media library and block editor, making it the fastest and most consistent way to create accessible image descriptions for university web content.

 For Social Media & Other Digital Media: AI Prompt